REI Co-op Sahara Roll-Up Review

 Venting & Breathability

 The fabric on these pants is thin and breathable.
-Though they are not quite as airy as the Outdoor Research Ferrosi, we found that they kept us almost as cool.
+Though they are not quite as other models in this review, we found that they kept us almost as cool.
 This pair excels in warmer weather, and we think they would be nice tropical climates where you need sun protection but also the ability to stay cool.

 Ventilation is limited to the front pockets where half of the liner is mesh.
 Of course, the roll-up feature helps here as well.
 There are two levels of roll-up on each leg; low and lower.
 We were a little let down with this feature.
 Even the higher of the two doesn't hold the pants up very far — about to mid-calf.

 The Sahara Roll-Up pants could stand to be a little more versatile.
 They are good for warm weather hiking.
-The thinner material makes them more susceptible to wind penetration than models like the heartier Arc'Teryx Lefroy.
+The thinner material makes them more susceptible to wind penetration than burlier models.
 They are comfortable for traveling as well, though the number and style of pockets, as well as the fit, limits them to outdoorsy settings — we wouldn't choose to wear them out to dinner.
-If you are going for a look as much as functionality, check out the more stylish Paramount Active from The North Face.

 The front of the ankle cuffs have reinforcements, but not the back.
-Though the material is thin, we had fewer issues when we got snagged on bramble than with the Outdoor Research Ferrosi.
+Though the material is thin, we had fewer issues when we got snagged on bramble than with stretchier models.

 These pants have decent water resistance.
 The DWR coating beads and repels light to moderate precipitation well.
 Heavy pours will saturate it though because of the finer material.
-On the plus side, they will dry out relatively quickly as well, much like the award-winning Outdoor Research Ferrosi.
-During testing, these pants stood up to moisture better than the The North Face Paramount Active, which more or less absorbed water right away.
+On the plus side, they will dry out relatively quickly as well.
+During testing, these pants stood up to moisture better than many others.

 This model will get the job done in a pinch but don't protect super well in the wind.
-If you are looking for real protection from the elements, the weather resistance top scorer Patagonia Quandary have you covered.
+If you are looking for real protection from the elements, we think investing in a pair with a thicker fabric is the right move.

 The Sahara Roll-Up pants have a bunch of pockets.
 Two deep hand pockets (the right one has a coin pocket as well), two rear and two thigh pockets with zippers (the right one has two compartments separated by mesh, one of which is hidden).
 There is no shortage of space to store snacks, keys, or other small items you might want close at hand.